 RESEARCH AND DEVELOPMENT PAYMENTS IN THE US

-At the same time, VHC remains firmly committed to its core values of integrity and trust and as such is disclosing research payments for research studies lead by U.S. healthcare professionals that began on or after 1 January 2010.
+At the same time, VHC remains firmly committed to its core values of integrity and trust and, as such, is disclosing research payments for research studies led by US healthcare professionals that began on or after January 1, 2010.
 The information on this page pertains to all phases of medicine and product discovery and development, including nonclinical research studies and Phase I-IV clinical trials.
 This report will be updated annually.

 To help you understand the information we are disclosing, the payments listed here were provided to:

-- U.S. research entities and institutions associated with principal investigators ("PI") or lead researchers when the principal investigator (or lead researcher) is a U.S. healthcare professional, and/or to
+- US research entities and institutions associated with principal investigators (PI) or lead researchers when the PI (or lead researcher) is a US healthcare professional; and/or to

-In most cases VHC does not know the amount of compensation the PI or lead researcher receives from his or her institution.
+In most cases, VHC does not know the amount of compensation the PI or lead researcher receives from his or her institution.
 In the VHC business model, GSK and Pfizer operationalize VHC's HIV clinical trials through service level agreements.
-This report includes payments made directly by GSK or Pfizer to HCPs or indirectly by GSK or Pfizer through a third party such as a Contract Research Organisation (CRO).
-For purposes of research payments, VHC defines a U.S. Healthcare professional as an individual who can prescribe or dispense a prescription medicine to a U.S. patient.
-In order to be eligible to conduct VHC research, a U.S. Healthcare professional also must be qualified to undertake and be responsible for the research study.
+2010-2013 reports include payments made directly by GSK or Pfizer to HCPs or indirectly by GSK or Pfizer through a third party such as a Contract Research Organization (CRO).
+For purposes of research payments, VHC defines a US healthcare professional as an individual who can prescribe or dispense a prescription medicine to a US patient.
+In order to be eligible to conduct VHC research, a US healthcare professional also must be qualified to undertake and be responsible for the research study.
 Since 2014, ViiV decided that payment made directly by Pfizer will be reported by Pfizer to CMS directly.
 Thus, ViiV Healthcare report submissions will only include payments made by GSK.

 Payments for research do not just constitute compensation for the PI or lead researcher.
 Research costs also include payments for any study visits and any other costs to conduct the research study at the site, such as: